tohkm22-del/Stellar-Systems/README.md

 ---

+## Why Explore?

+Exploring planets and moons in KSP

 ## Systems
-There is a wide range of systems, like a cramped red dwarf system, a massive binary star system, and even a black hole!
+The systems in Stellar Systems range from cramped red dwarfs to spread-out binary stars, and even dying stars.

 ### Alien Systems
 |  System | Inspiration |